 The objective of the plan, like this document, is to inform HIE stakeholders.
 These are the individuals, and groups, upon whose support the success of the HIE is dependent.
 Typical stakeholders include:

-Healthcare professionals: Be prepared to advise physicians, nurses, para-professionals and health delivery administrators on the use of the selected terminologies.
+Healthcare professionals: Be prepared to advise physicians, nurses, para-professionals and health delivery administrators on the need for structured terminology and unambiguous documentation and the use of selected terminologies.
 It is not necessary that every provider “speak the same language”.
 Interface Terminologies should be used to simplify data entry and user comfort with the data collection systems.
 The objective of the Interoperability and Terminology Services layers is to ensure that the data using the, possibly various, Interface Terminologies come together seamlessly to form a standardized medical record.

-Administrators: Address the needs of administrators within the Ministry or other governing body.
-These professionals may not understand the intricacies of the delivery system, but are very focused on utilization and/or quality metrics of the overall HIE.
+Administrators: Address the needs of administrators within the Ministry or other governing body for more and better information.
+How can this new information be used to improve quality of care or reduce costs?
+These professionals may not understand the intricacies of the delivery system, but they are very focused on utilization and/or quality metrics of the overall HIE.
 How will value be delivered to these stakeholders?

 Systems Analysts: Analysts are the implementers and maintainers of the HIE.
 The Terminology Services component must be able to validate health data sent from source systems to the shared health record and meet analyst’s need for consistent, reproducible reports and aggregations.
 The objective is for all users to have a common, shared understanding of health information.

-Overall, the plan should document the full Terminology Service roll-out, including requirements, implementation steps, participants and pathways for addressing problems and crises.
+Overall, the plan should document the full Terminology Service rollout, including requirements, implementation steps, participants and pathways for addressing problems, crises and the natural maturation of the system.
 Most importantly, create a plan that supports the overall goals of the HIE.
 The Terminology Service is not an end in itself.
 It exists to facilitate the flow of consistent and comparable data across the HIE.

 Specific areas to address within the plan are described below.